slakbal/citrix/readme.md

 Your contribution or bug fixes are welcome!

-Next steps will be to add OAuth2 Authentication and adding the GotoMeeting provider into the package also.
+Next steps will be to build out more robuster error handling, add OAuth2 Authentication and adding the GotoMeeting provider into the package also.

 Enjoy!